 This classic pandemic fiction theme is reflected in our present, situation, dealing with coronavirus.
 Many people react by wanting to compete for what they see as scarce resources, grabbing excessive toilet rolls, bottles of hand sanitiser or bags of spaghetti.
 In fictional terms this compares to Bill Masen facing a lot of cut throat competition for resources in The Day of the Triffids.
 While Bill enjoys feeling all individual and empowered, the downside is endless and dangerous disputes with other survivors.
 It is no surprise that eventually Bill decides on a more cooperative approach.

 People tend to divide at a time like this, and of course some distancing is very wise.
 But equally people also have an instinct to work together.
 National governments shut borders, but unusually we also see the work of a truly global authority in the World Health Organisation.
-Disease knows no borders, and in the end the struggle against disease is best achieved by working together as widely as possible.
+Disease knows no borders, and in the end the literature of disease tends to show that success is best achieved by working together as widely as possible.